On this page

 7) Scoped enumeration type can be converted to an integer or floating-point type.

-9) A pointer to member of some class D can be upcast to a pointer to member of its unambiguous, accessible base class B. This static_cast makes no checks to ensure the member actually exists in the runtime type of the pointed-to object.
+D can be upcast to a pointer to member of its unambiguous, accessible base class B. This static_cast makes no checks to ensure the member actually exists in the runtime type of the pointed-to object: if B does not contain the original member and is not a base class of the class containing the original member, the behavior is undefined.

 As with all cast expressions, the result is: